REEFreshments®: Tisbe Live Copepods (8 oz.) - $14.99-$19.99

-REEFreshments®: Tisbe Live Copepods is a single-specie (Tisbe biminiensis) starter culture, containing 1,500+ adult and juvenile aquacultured live copepods.
+REEFreshments®: Tisbe Live Copepods is a single-specie (Tisbe biminiensis) starter culture, containing a mix of adult and juvenile aquacultured live copepods.
 Tisbe are the perfect food for finicky fish (e.g., dragonets and wrasses) and corals, contribute to an aquarium's clean-up crew, and help maintain a balanced ecosystem.

 About REEFreshments® Tisbe Live Copepods